 Vitamin B-12 is an important vitamin that you usually get from your food.
-It is mainly found in fish, shellfish, meat and dairy products.
+It is mainly found in fish, shellfish, meat, eggs, dairy products and special fortified foods.
 Vitamin B-12 helps make red blood cells and DNA, and it keeps your nervous system working properly.

 Most people with low vitamin B-12 levels either do not consume meat and dairy products or they have trouble absorbing vitamin B-12 from their stomach or small intestines.
 Vegetarians, vegans (strict vegetarians who do not eat any animal products) and the elderly are at higher risk for not getting enough vitamin B-12.